If you’re looking for how much a career coach costs, you’ve come to the right place.

 In our research of career coaching costs, we saw that around 50% of career coaches seem to offer some sort of free introductory session.
 So it’s possible to speak with a few coaches and hear their approach before investing your money.

-You can find a career coach by asking in your network or searching for “Career Coaching” on LinkedIn or Google.
+You can also find a career coach by asking in your network or searching for “Career Coaching” on LinkedIn or Google.
 Additionally, there are many large websites with listings of coaches that you can browse through.
 You’ll likely see those sites when searching Google for terms like “Career Coaching” as well.

 If you do speak with one or more career coaches about engaging their services, make sure to ask them questions that will help you decide if they’re the right choice for you.